 As already mentioned, fear or emotional stress during speech can demand much attention: When a child is required to choose words carefully in order to avoid misunderstanding or punishment, when he or she anxiously watches the listeners’ countenance and response, then much attention is needed for that, and too little attention (perceptual- and processing capacity) may remain for auditory feedback.
 This accounts for cases in which the onset of stuttering is apparently triggered by psychical factors.
 But a similar situation arises after a child has become aware of his/her stuttering: Then, talking is often angst-burdened, and attention is automatically focused on the threat, which interferes the processing of non-threat-related information (Compton, 2003; Ferneyhough et al., 2013; Koster et al., 2004).

-Figure 9: The vicious cycle of persistent stuttering and the impact of some secondary behaviors.
-Note that the causal chain (see Fig. 8) is closed to a cycle by the awareness of the disorder and the expectation of stuttering, and that attention allocation is the main interface via which secondary behaviors reinforce the vicious cycle.
+Figure 9: The vicious circle of persistent stuttering and the impact of some secondary behaviors.
+Note that the causal chain (see Fig. 8) is closed to a circle by the awareness of the disorder and the expectation of stuttering, and that attention allocation is the main interface via which secondary behaviors reinforce the vicious cycle.

 A correlation between the expectation and the occurrence of stuttering was already described in the Anticipatory Struggle Hypothesis (Bloodstein, 1958; 1975): In reading, a word is more likely stuttered if the person anticipates stuttering on this word.
 In fact, Knott, Johnson, and Webster (1937) found that 96 % of anticipations of stuttering were followed by stuttering, and almost 94 % of all stuttering events occurred on words on which stuttering had been anticipated.
 These results were broadly confirmed in later studies (see Bloodstein & Bernstein Ratner, 2008, for an overview) (read more about how anticipations of stuttering arise).